reduxframework/docs/docs/configuration/global_arguments.md

 **Default**: `<p>This text is displayed below the options panel.
 It isn't required, but more info is always better!
 The footer_text field accepts all HTML.</p>'`

-This argument set the text to be displayed at the bottom of the options panel, in the footer section.
+Set the text to be displayed at the bottom of the options panel, in the footer section.
 Use of HTML is permitted.

 ## global_variable